-When the wood filler is dry it's time to sand off the excess.
-I use 100 grit sandpaper by hand to do the sanding.
+When the wood filler is dry, it's time to sand off the excess.
+I use 100-grit sandpaper by hand to do the sanding.
 Sand the filler flush with the drawer front.
-When you are finished sanding there may be a little depression where the filler shrunk as it dried.
-If there is… put a little more wood filler over it then sand when dry.
+When you are finished sanding, there may be a little depression where the filler shrunk as it dried.
+If there is… put a little more wood filler over it, then sand it when dry.
 That should do the trick.

 Step 4.
 Drill new hardware holes.

-Next step is to drill the new screw holes.
-You need to lay the hardware pull on the drawer and mark with a pencil or pen where the new hole should be.
-They have handy dandy cabinet hardware templates that make this job much easier but I keep forgetting to buy one when I’m at the hardware store.
+The next step is to drill the new screw holes.
+You can lay the hardware pull on the drawer and mark with a pencil or pen where the new hole should be, or there is a handy dandy cabinet hardware template that makes this job much easier.

-I use a cordless drill because they are easier for me to work with.
-I begin with a small drill bit to start the hole then move up in size till I get the size screw hole I need.
+I use a cordless drill because it is easier for me to work with.
+I begin with a small drill bit to start the hole, then move up in size till I get the size screw hole I need.
 I usually use 2 or 3 drill bits.
 You can always start with the size bit you think will do the job if you prefer.
 Don’t be scared of the drill!
 They are really easy to use.

 Here’s the new hole and the filled hole…..all nice and neat.
 Always drill the new holes before painting because you may scuff up your new paint finish if you wait.